arringtonm/HR-dashboard/README.md

-# Coding Exercise for a local HR firm
+# Coding Exercise

+Task was to display and sort data by event type and employee number

 ## Project setup
 ```